SQream/sqream_docs/tutorials/getting_started/installing_sqream_db.rst

 Install Docker CE and NVIDIA docker
 ====================================

-Follow the instructions for your OS and architecture.
+.. contents:: Follow the instructions for your OS and architecture:
+   :local:

 .. _docker_rhel: